 DYJESBT is responsible for the administration of the Training Policy and partners with Construction Skills Queensland (CSQ) to support the implementation of the policy.
 CSQ provides support to industry in understanding and meeting Training Policy requirements.

 Further information

-For more detailed information or advice, please contact the Department of Youth Justice, Employment, Small Business and Training or Construction Skills Queensland.
+For more detailed information or advice, please contact the Department of Treaty, Aboriginal and Torres Strait Islander Partnerships, Communities and the Arts, the Department of Youth Justice, Employment, Small Business and Training or Construction Skills Queensland.